 The 3 W’s and Responding to Data Entry

 How you get people engaged in the company, let alone with manufacturing software, starts with respect.
 It’s imperative that you have respect for your people and understand why they would be motivated to use software like SensrTrx in the first place.
 It goes back to the idea of the 3 W’s or “What’s in it for me?”

 At this point, we probably sound like a broken record, but the very first step is getting your employees to understand what’s in it for them.
-It goes back to the 3 W’s Allison Greco frequently talks about.
+People can feel like the company is turning into ‘Big Brother’, watching over their every move every second of the day.
+They may think you don’t trust them to do a good job or practice good judgment.
+In order to combat this rumor, refer to the 3 W’s Allison Greco frequently talks about.
 Yes, you’ve probably already done this step once before, but it never hurts to do it again.
 And again.
 And again.

 1. Why are we making a change?

 2. Why now?